li21rich/TwitterScrape/README.md

 ## Tips
 Running it will prompt for *email*, *username*, *password*, *headless*, *login_method*, *minimum*, and *query*.\
-<pre>  </pre>*email*, *username*, *password*: These must be the credentials of **your twitter account**.
+&nbsp;&nbsp;*email*, *username*, *password*: These must be the credentials of **your twitter account**.
 It is recommended that you create a burner account for this. \
-<pre>  </pre>*headless*: Enabling headless by typing "yes" will make it so the bot window is hidden from your desktop.
+&nbsp;&nbsp;*headless*: Enabling headless by typing "yes" will make it so the bot window is hidden from your desktop.
 Leaving headless as disabled will allow you to watch the process live.\
-<pre>  </pre>*login_method*: Login method can be either by username or email.
+&nbsp;&nbsp;*login_method*: Login method can be either by username or email.
 Username may be the quicker process but either should be fine.\
-<pre>  </pre>*minimum*: Minimum refers to the number of tweets you want to scrape.
+&nbsp;&nbsp;*minimum*: Minimum refers to the number of tweets you want to scrape.
 Enter a whole number.